pupwife/FollowersPlugin/README.md

 * **Three Unique Followers:**
   * **Fish2D** - A smooth 2D fish with chain-based body animation, fins, and eyes
-  * **Dragon** - A procedurally generated SVG-style dragon with segments, fins, and color gradients
+  * **Dragon** - A procedurally generated SVG-style dragon with segments, fins, and color gradients.
+Dashes to the cursor when it moves, then returns to idle behavior after a delay.
-  * **Skeletile** - A procedurally generated skeleton creature with segments and legs
+  * **Skeletile** - A procedurally generated skeleton creature with advanced hunting and stalking behaviors, inverse kinematics for leg movement, and personality-based AI

 * **Procedural Generation** - Dragon and Skeletile followers can be regenerated with new random parameters (colors, sizes, segment counts, etc.)